Ron Howard

 Birthdaymars 1, 1954

 BiographyRonald William Howard (born March 1, 1954) is an American filmmaker and actor.
 Howard started his career as a child actor before transitioning to directing films.
-Over his six-decade career, Howard has received multiple accolades, including two Academy Awards, seven Emmy Awards, two Golden Globe Awards, and a Grammy Award.
+Over his six-decade career, Howard has received multiple accolades, including two Academy Awards, seven Emmy Awards, two Golden Globe Awards, and two Grammy Awards.
 He was awarded the National Medal of Arts in 2003 and was inducted into the Television Hall of Fame in 2013.
 He has two stars on the Hollywood Walk of Fame for his contributions in film and television.

 Howard first came to prominence as a child actor, acting in several television series before gaining national attention for playing young Opie Taylor, the son of Sheriff Andy Taylor (played by Andy Griffith) in the sitcom The Andy Griffith Show from 1960 through 1968.
 During this time, he also appeared in the musical film The Music Man (1962), a critical and commercial success.
 Howard was cast in one of the lead roles in the influential coming-of-age film American Graffiti (1973), and became a household name for playing Richie Cunningham in the sitcom Happy Days (1974–1980).
 He starred in the films The Spikes Gang (1974), The Shootist (1976), and Grand Theft Auto (1977), the latter being his directorial film debut.